@eigenpal/nuxt-docx-editor

 />

-</template>To save, call save() on the component's DocxEditorRef; it returns an ArrayBuffer of OOXML bytes, the same format the editor reads.
+</template>To save, call save() on the component's DocxEditorRef; it resolves to an ArrayBuffer of OOXML bytes (null if no document is loaded), the same format the editor reads.
 The Nuxt DOCX editor guide covers loading from a URL, saving to a download or a Nitro route, tracked changes, and collaboration.

 Options